-Protecting public health is at the core of what we do at Louisville Water.
+Protecting public health is at the core of what we do at Louisville Water Company.
 In fact, Louisville’s drinking water is rated as one of the top in the United States.
-While Louisville Water replaced all its known lead service lines, water can pick up lead particles in privately owned pipes and plumbing materials made of lead.
+While Louisville Water replaced all its known lead service lines, water can still pick up lead particles in privately owned pipes and plumbing materials made of lead or galvanized steel.

 As part of maintaining excellent water quality, Louisville Water implements corrosion control strategies to minimize potential risks.
 Louisville Water’s scientists also conduct over 200 tests a day to ensure Louisville Pure Tap® is safe and high quality.